arni-magnusson/makeit/README.md

 Automation tool to run R scripts if needed, based on last modified time.

-Implemented in base R with no additional software requirements, organizational overhead, or structural requirements.
+It comes with no package dependencies, organizational overhead, or structural requirements.

 In short: run an R script if underlying files have changed, otherwise do nothing.